-Chutney’s are staple food in Southern India.
-A variety of chutneys can be made with mix n match of vegetables, oils and nuts.
-Aromatic vegetables, nuts and tampering combination makes tasty and healthy chutney loaded with iron, vitamins and anti oxidants.
-Traditionally, chutneys are eaten with rice and ghee poured on top.
+Chutney is a staple food in Southern India.
+Chutneys can be made with a variety of vegetables.
+Mix n match a wide variety of vegetables, nuts, seeds, and nuts to make rich, enticing, exquisite chutney.
+Aromatic spices with vegetables, nuts in tampering combination makes tasty and healthy.
+Chutneys are made of such unique blend of vegetables, nuts, and oils, that they are loaded with iron, vitamins and antioxidants.
+Traditionally, vegetables are cooked in spices and crushed with the hand a mortar pestle.
+Chutney is usually consumed with rice with ghee poured on top.
 Chutneys make excellent homemade dips for tortilla chips, pita chips, sakinalu, janthikalu and karappusa.
 They make excellent all natural condiments too.
 Check out home-made all natural condiment recipe Brussels sprouts pistachio spread sandwich here.

 Purple rice has many nutrition benefits.
 It is Full of Antioxidants, Can Help Detoxify the Body, Helps Slow Down Absorption of Sugar in the Blood, Helping to Prevent Diabetes and many more.
 It is also better at Preventing Obesity than Refined Grains.

 Here is the comparison of different rice varieties nutrients.
 You can see purple rice has most protein and iron.